 About LED-UV Curing: What It Is, How It Works

-AMS Spectral UV - A Baldwin Technology Company manufactures LED UV curing systems that are used to solidify or "dry" printing inks, coatings and adhesives, among other applications.
+AMS Spectral UV - A Baldwin Technology Company manufactures LED UV curing systems that use UVA light to solidify or "dry" printing inks, coatings and adhesives, among other applications.

 Here you can learn a bit about the history of UV and LED-UV curing technology; the benefits UV-LED curing systems bring to printing, converting and other industries; and answers to some frequently asked questions regarding the LED UV curing process.